DrVicki/connecting-to-react/README.md

 When you’re ready to deploy to production, create a minified bundle with `npm run build`.

-### Creating an App

-You’ll need to have Node >= 14 on your local development machine (but it’s not required on the server).
-You can use nvm (macOS/Linux) or nvm-windows to switch Node versions between different projects.

-To create a new app:
-    - `npx create-react-app my-app`

 #### Selecting a package manager

 When you create a new app, the CLI will use npm or Yarn to install dependencies, depending on which tool you use to run `create-react-app`.
 For example:

 ```
 # Run this to use npm
-npx create-react-app my-app
+npx create-react-app react-api-eater
 # Or run this to use yarn
-yarn create react-app my-app
+yarn create react-app react-api-eater
 ```

 #### Output

-Running any of these commands will create a directory called `my-app` inside the current folder.
+Running any of these commands will create a directory called `react-api-eater` inside the current folder.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ![](https://github.com/DrVicki/connecting-to-react/blob/main/images2/folderstructure.png)